The AI Maturity Gap: 87% Experimenting, 12% Operationalizing

 1. AI-First Process Design

-New business processes start with the assumption that AI will handle routine decisions, humans will handle exceptions and strategic decisions, and the workflow is designed around this division from day one.
-This is fundamentally different from retrofitting AI into existing processes.
+New business processes expect AI to handle routine decisions.
+Humans will manage exceptions and make strategic choices.
+The workflow is built around this division from the beginning.
+This method is fundamentally different from adding AI to existing processes.

 2. Continuous Data Grounding

-AI models are continuously grounded in current organizational data through Microsoft Fabric and Azure AI Search.
-They do not operate on stale training data — they access real-time business context through RAG architectures, Microsoft Graph integration, and Fabric's unified data layer.
+AI models stay updated with current organizational data using Microsoft Fabric and Azure AI Search.
+They do not rely on outdated training data.

 3. Embedded Governance